Diegoberamendi/Water-reservoir-Volume/readme.md

 the **average Area between contour-lines** and *Ac_Volume* stands for the **acumulation of volumes**.
 The last value of the acumulated volumes is the final volume of the water-reservoir at the indicated elevation.

-Fig.6 shows the hypsometric curves of the water-reservoir.
+Figure 6 shows the hypsometric curves of the water-reservoir.

 <img src="img/hypso_curves.png">